 The visceral structures of the GI tract are composed of several layers, including the epithelium, lamina propria, submucosa, muscle layers, and serosa (the last of which is only present in intraperitoneal organs).
 As the transition is made throughout the GI tract, differences in luminal pH, epithelial cell receptors, muscularity, and endogenous flora are encountered, affecting the absorption and metabolism of individual xenobiotics.

 The epithelium, the innermost layer of the GI tract, is the most specialized cell type in the intestine and is composed of epithelial, endocrine, and receptor cells.
 Epithelial cells have polarity, with the basal surface facing the lamina propria and the apical surface facing the lumen.
 They are further specialized for specific functions of secretion or absorption.
 Additionally, the epithelial cells form part of the mucosal immune defense, where they are able to detect the presence of microbial pathogens and downregulate the immune system in the presence of nonpathogenic or probiotic microbes.
 The major barrier to penetration of xenobiotics and microbes is the GI epithelium, a single-cell-thick membrane.
 The cell membrane is a semipermeable lipid bilayer that contains aqueous pores through which certain materials can pass, depending on their on size or molecular structure.
-The membrane is not continuous because it consists of individual epithelial cells; however, these cells are joined to each other by structures known as ...
+The membrane is not continuous because it consists of individual epithelial cells; however, these cells are joined to each other by structures known as tight ...